-Aperture is a fundamental concept in photography, yet one of the most important.
+Aperture is one of the most important concepts in photography.

-Learning what is aperture is crucial if you want to up your photography game.
-Today you’ll learn what the Aperture is, how it affects your images, how it impacts the highlights and the shadows, and also how it affects the Depth of Field.
+Learning what is the aperture is key if you want to up your photography game.
+Get excited because today you’ll learn what the aperture is, how it affects your images, how it impacts the highlights and the shadows, and last but not least how it affects the depth-of-field.

-Before we jump straight into the details, let me quickly answer a few basic questions a lot of people have:
+Before we jump straight into the details, let me make a few points

 The aperture of a lens is the size of the opening that allows light through into the camera body.

-The aperture affects the brightness and the Depth of Field in a photograph
+The aperture affects the brightness (exposure) and the depth-of-field on a photo.

 - Photography Basics: Understanding ISO